-Facial aging and years of sun damage can result in drooping of the facial skin and loss of volume in the face.
-These changes cause sagging of the lower face, the appearance of jowls and worsening of the “turkey neck” deformity.
-A facelift or necklift procedure lifts, repositions and tightens the facial skin, accentuates the jawline and tightens the neck eliminating the bottom-heavy appearance of advanced facial age.
+Facial aging, gravity and years of sun damage can result in drooping of the face and loss of facial volume.
+These changes cause sagging of the lower face, appearance of jowls and creation of the dreaded “turkey neck.”
+A “lift” procedure (facelift or necklift) repositions, lifts and tightens the facial skin, accentuates the jawline and tightens the neck eliminating the bottom-heavy appearance of facial aging.

 The goals of a typical facelift include improvement in:

 - Sagging in the cheeks and midface area

 - Lifting and repositioning of cheek tissue that has fallen

 - Elimination of jowls created by a loss of tone in the lower face